NordAqua News & Events 2019

 The paper titled "Immobilized heterocysts as microbial factories for sustainable nitrogen fixation" is published in Journal of Biotechnology and "Elimination of the flavodiiron electron sink facilitates long-term H2 photoproduction in green algae" is published in Biotechnology for Biofuels!

 Sunrise Finland Stakeholder Workshop, December 9th 2019

-As a SUNRISE coordination and support action partner, we cordially invite you to join the SUNRISE Finland Stakeholder Workshop!
+As a partner of the EU SUNRISE CSA we cordially invite you to join the SUNRISE Finland Stakeholder Workshop!

-To learn more & register please see: SUNRISE FINLAND STAKEHOLDER WORKSHOP
+To learn more please see: SUNRISE FINLAND STAKEHOLDER WORKSHOP

 New research paper by Umeå University team contributing to WP1 is on-line!

-The paper titled as "Growth performance and nutrient removal of a Chlorella vulgaris-Rhizobium sp. co-culture during mixotrophic feed-batch cultivation in synthetic wastewater" and is published in Algal Research Journal!
+The paper titled as "Growth performance and nutrient removal of a Chlorella vulgaris-Rhizobium sp. co-culture during mixotrophic feed-batch cultivation in synthetic wastewater" and is published in Algal Research!

 SUNRISE consortium partner Hélène Lepaumier from ENGIE answers: "Will ☀️renewable energy fully replace ⛽️fossil fuels?"

 Sunrise consortium partner Hélène Lepaumier, a research engineer at ENGIE Laborelec and an expert in carbon capture, answers the question "Will renewable energy fully replace fossil fuels?".
 She is optimistic: “Moving away from the use of fossil fuels will be a long process, but it is definitely feasible if we have cheap and abundant energy to produce these renewable fuels.”

 SUNRISE consortium partner Nicola Armaroli talks about "Towards a Circular Economy"!